Operation Spectrum: Joint statement and re-arrests of 1988

 Under these conditions, one of us was repeatedly doused with cold water during interrogation.

 Most of us were hit hard in the face, some of us for not less than 50 times, while others were assaulted on other parts of the body, during the first three days of interrogation.

 We were threatened with arrests, assault and battery of our spouses, loved ones and friends.
 We were threatened with INDEFINITE detention without trial.
 Chia Thye Poh, who is still in detention after twenty years, was cited as an example.
 We were told that no one could help us unless we "cooperated" with the ISD.

 These threats were constantly on our minds during the time we wrote our respective "statements" in detention.

 We were compelled to appear on television and warned that our release would depend on our performances on TV.
 We were coerced to make statements such as "I am Marxist-inclined..."; "My ideal society is a classless society..."; " so-and-so is my mentor..."; "I was made use of by so-and-so..." to incriminate ourselves and other detainees.

-One day after release of the statement, all the signatories except Tang Fong Har, who was in the United Kingdom at the time, were re-arrested.
+One day after the release of the statement, all the signatories except Tang Fong Har, who was in the United Kingdom at the time, were re-arrested.
 Patrick Seong Kwok Kei, a Law Society Council member and one of the lawyers who had acted for several of the detainees in 1987, was also arrested on the same day.

 On 6 May 1988, lawyer Francis Seow, who was representing Teo Soh Lung and Patrick Seong Kwok Kei, was arrested under the Internal Security Act while waiting inside the Internal Security Department's headquarters to meet his clients.
 He was supposed to have filed for writs of habeas corpus for his clients on the same day.
 The government accused him of "colluding with foreign diplomats and officials to lead a group of opposition lawyers and professionals into Parliament."
 He was alleged to have misused his status as a legal counsel as a cover for political propaganda and agitation.
 Seow was held in detention for 72 days and was released, subject to restrictions on his freedom of movement and association, as a result of pressure by international human rights organisations.
 He was later charged and convicted in absentia for tax evasion, having left Singapore to live in exile in the United States where he became a Fellow at the Department of Asian Studies at Harvard University.
 During the 28th year of his exile, Seow died at the age of 87 in January 2016.